Portugal

 Coimbra

 Perched picturesquely above the River Mondego, historic Coimbra was once the medieval capital of Portugal.
 It’s also home to one of the oldest universities in Europe.
-Founded in the 13th century in a former royal palace, it is a UNESCO World Heritage site with a lavishly-decorated Biblioteca Joanina (an 18th-century library) and beautiful Botanic Garden to boot.
+Founded in the 13th century in a former royal palace, the University of Coimbra is a UNESCO World Heritage site with a lavishly decorated Biblioteca Joanina (18th-century library) and beautiful Botanic Garden to boot.
 But most alluring is how Coimbra’s grand heritage goes hand in hand with the spirited soul of a student city.
 This blend of tradition and fresh-faced optimism culminates in Queima das Fitas (‘the burning of the ribbons’) in May, which marks the end of the academic year.
-This week-long festival of parades, music and merry-making (including the ritual burning of each faculty’s traditional ribbons) always draws the crowds, but Coimbra’s cobbled lanes (and bars) are full of youthful energy throughout the academic year.
-Visit during term time to experience the best of this buzz.
+This week-long festival, which includes the ritual burning of each faculty’s traditional ribbons, always draws crowds, but Coimbra’s cobbled lanes (and bars) are full of youthful energy throughout the academic year.
+We’d recommend you visit during term time to experience the best of this buzz.

 2